 STATE AND LOCAL CONTRIBUTIONS

-WCPAC made the following contributions for U.S. Senate in 2013.
+WCPAC made the following contributions to candidates for U.S. state office in 2014.

 CONTRIBUTIONS TO 527 ORGANIZATIONS